emilygv/emilyvernon.com/index.md

 subtitle= "Growth and scale is an increasing need.
 But where to start and who has the time?" description= "As a corporate dropout, I understand the complexity around going into new markets, innovating on services, scaling brands and jump-starting partnerships.
-You're not alone." image= "/assets/images/homepage_hero.png" button_title= "My approach" button_link= "https://calendly.com/emilygvernon/30min"
+You're not alone." image= "/assets/images/homepage_hero.png" button_title= "Book a call" button_link= "https://calendly.com/emilygvernon/30min"
 %}

 {% include section_icons.html